Past Simple, Continuous and Perfect

 4.)
 Had you met any of the criminals before the crime took place?

 5.)
-What is your relationship with the robber who is your cousin?
+What is your relationship with the robbers?